ttoommxx/pyleManager/README.md

 # pyleManager

-Very simple file picker (path) written in python.
+Very simple file manager written in python.
 The part of the script that handles keyboard input was written by AI (thank you ChatGPT).

 ## requirements

 Run the script through python.
-After selecting a file, a new file containing the path will be created, named "file_picked".
+Opening a file prints the path to it on the terminal.

 ## compatibility